ns1/ns1-privatedns/utils/backups/README.md

 ## Summary

 Performing frequent backups is an essential part of successful business continuity.

-The data_backup.sh script provided in this folder will make it simple to schedule, perform and transfer postgres database backups from an NS1 data container to a designated local/remote repository.
+The `backup.sh` script provided in this folder will make it simple to schedule, perform and transfer postgres database backups from an NS1 data container to a designated local/remote repository.

 ## DB Backup Script Requirements

 * This script must be executed on the host where the NS1 data container is running
-* The docker container name is a required parameter.
+* The docker container name is a required parameter
-* Sufficient disk space on the local and remote backup storage directories
+* Ensure sufficient disk space is available on the local and remote backup repositories

 ## Usage